tokensoft/suku_token/README.md

 Once and account has been added to the Administrators list, the administrator can add/remove accounts to/from any of the whitelists.
 Only Administrators should have the ability to do this.

 ## White Lists
 Before tokens can be transferred to a new address, the destination address must validated that the source is allowed to send to that address.
-If this is not done in advance, the transfer functionality will fail and the transaction will revert.
+If the sending client does not check this in advance and sends an invalid transfer, the transfer functionality will fail and the transaction will revert.

-While it is enabled, the only exception to the whitelist logic is the owner account.
+While it is enabled, the only exception to the whitelist logic is the Issuer account.
 They will have the ability to transfer tokens to any address.

 Any address can only be a member of one white list at any point in time.
 If an administrator adds any address to a new whitelist, it will no longer be a member of the previous whitelist it was on.
 Adding an address to a whitelist of ID 0 will remove it from all whitelists, as whitelist ID 0 is invalid.